aws/amazon-ecs-cli/README.md

 ```

 ## Using the CLI
-After installing the ECS CLI and configuring your credentials, you are ready to
+After installing the Amazon ECS CLI and configuring your credentials, you are ready to
-create an ECS cluster using the ECS CLI.
+create an ECS cluster.

 ```
 $ ecs-cli help up